 Feedback for unsuccessful applicants

-Providing you have exercised due diligence within your recruitment and selection processes, you will be able to show how your reasons relate to how the candidate measured up against the recruitment criteria.
+If you have followed best practices throughout the recruitment and selection processes, you should be able to demonstrate how your reasons relate to the candidate’s performance against the recruitment criteria.
 This can act as valuable and constructive feedback for the unsuccessful candidate to take into consideration for other recruitment opportunitites.

 DavidsonMorris’ employment lawyers can help with all aspects of workplace discrimination.
 Working closely with our specialists in HR, we can advise on steps to improve diversity and equality in your organisation, while minimising the legal risk of discrimination claims.
-For help and advice on issues relating to mental health discrimination at work, speak to our experts.
+For help and advice, speak to our experts.

 Discrimination during recruitment FAQs